 There’s no question that branding is critical to every company and business, whether your client is a one-person outfit or a 1,000-employee company.
 Branding goes far beyond creating a look or a catchy tagline.
 It takes a designer, a copywriter, and the business owner to really flesh out a brand.

 So where do designers fit in when it comes to branding?
-Here’s my thoughts on that.
+Here are our thoughts on that.

 It starts with the logo

-For me, the cornerstone of designing and branding for any client starts with the logo.
+For most designers, the cornerstone of designing and branding for any client starts with the logo.
 It’s the base for everything else, acting as a guide for all the other assets that you’ll design for the business.
-As an example, take a look at this logo that I love from Dark Horse Wines:
+As an example, take a look at this great logo from Dark Horse Wines:

-There’s a lot of reasons I think this logo is great:
+There’s a lot of reasons this logo is great:

-This logo brings out the business’s uniqueness when compared to other wine retailers because of its symbol, as well as its bold, San-serif font.
+This logo brings out the business’s uniqueness when compared to other wine retailers because of its symbol, as well as its bold, sans serif font.
 This wine company didn’t fall into the traps of using cursive and antique fonts like a lot of other wine brands tend to do.
-This is a logo that makes you stop, look at it and go, “How cool!”
+This is a logo that impresses through the way it stands apart from typical wine brand logos.

 Use the elements of your client’s business

 Another critical part in the branding process for designers is breaking down the elements of your client’s business so that you can zero in on what makes them unique and stand out.
-The main question to answer through branding for any company is: What’s the goal of the business?
+The main question to answer through branding for any company is: "what is this business's goal?"
 Everything you create as a designer should answer this question.
-To find this out through design, I ask the client and myself these 2 critical things:
+To find this out through design, you can ask yourself as well as your client these 2 critical things: